simon-ritchie/apysc/docstring_markdowns/apysc/_validation/matrix_data_validation.md

 **[Raises]**

-- TypeError: <br> ・If a specified data type is not a list. <br> ・If values are not dict type. <br> ・If a dictionary key's type is not str. <br> ・If a dictionary value's type is not int, float, or str.
+- TypeError: <br> ・If a specified data type is not a list. <br> ・If values are not type of dict. <br> ・If a dictionary key's type is not str. <br> ・If a dictionary value's type is not int, float, or str.